United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA)

 OCHA is responsible for bringing together humanitarian actors to ensure a coherent response to emergencies.
 The aim is to assist people when they most need relief or protection.
 A key pillar of the OCHA mandate is to “coordinate effective and principled humanitarian action in partnership with national and international actors”.

 Policy development is defined as one of OCHA’s three core functions.
 It aims to support effective and principled humanitarian action, saving lives and reducing suffering.
 It also underpins the role of the Under-Secretary-General/Emergency Relief Coordinator as principal advisor to the Secretary-General on humanitarian issues.

 OCHA has a unique mandate to speak out on behalf of the people worst affected by humanitarian situations.
-As the organization tasked with coordinating international humanitarian response, our ultimate goal is to save more lives and reduce the impact of conflicts and natural disasters.
-Whether we’re mobilizing relief money after a massive earthquake, ensuring vulnerable communities are protected, or raising awareness of forgotten crises, it’s our job to keep world attention focused on humanitarian issues.
+As the organization tasked with coordinating international humanitarian response, their ultimate goal is to save more lives and reduce the impact of conflicts and natural disasters.
+Whether they’re mobilizing relief money after a massive earthquake, ensuring vulnerable communities are protected, or raising awareness of forgotten crises, it’s their job to keep world attention focused on humanitarian issues.

 When an emergency occurs, OCHA’s information management officers immediately start working with key partners to produce standard information products to support coordination of all the humanitarian organizations and the response operation.
 These include the Who What Where (3W) database, contact lists and meeting schedules.
 Tools such as the information needs assessment and maps are made available to support better relief planning and action.
 See more